techtinkerclub/techtinkerclub.github.io/_curriculum/2025-26/autumn/week-8.md

 ---

-## Part A — Radio Mini-Lesson & “Pass the Blink”
+## Part A — Radio Mini-Lesson & “Pass the Ghost”

 We started with a short introduction to **radio waves** — how sound, Wi-Fi, and even micro:bits use the same principles to send information invisibly through the air.
 Participants explored how messages can be sent and received between devices using the **radio blocks** in MakeCode.